MaikDulle/MaikDulle.github.io/_posts/2023-12-20-BYO-AI-Influencer.md

 <br>

 ### Requirements before
-First, make sure Python 3.10.6 is installed (https://www.python.org/downloads/release/python-3106/). <br> IMPORTANT: Newer versions are not supported + In the installation process you need to click on 'Add Python to PATH'.<br>
+First, make sure Python 3.10.6 is installed (<a https://www.python.org/downloads/release/python-3106/> </a>). <br> IMPORTANT: Newer versions are not supported + In the installation process you need to click on 'Add Python to PATH'.<br>
-Second, you need to install GIT (https://git-scm.com/download/win).
+Second, you need to install GIT (<a https://git-scm.com/download/win> </a>).

 <br>